Interesting Facts about Mohawk Indians

 Unusual and interesting information and trivia from our collection of interesting facts about Mohawk Indians.
 Perfect for fast homework help that is suitable for kids, children and adults.
 Mohawk Home Tribal Territories: New York, Quebec and Ontario.

 Did you Know?
-List of Interesting Facts about Mohawk Native Americans
+List of Interesting Facts about Mohawk Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Mohawk Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Mohawk Native Americans are as follows:
+Our unusual and interesting facts about Mohawk Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Mohawk Indians are as follows:

 - Fact 1 - The Mohawks were a member of the group of tribes referred to as the Iroquois Confederacy consisting of the Mohawk, Seneca, Oneida, Onondaga and Cayuga tribes which were formed between 1450 and 1600.
 These five Indian nations were later joined by the Tuscarora tribe.